denzelrenner/LIFE4136-Group1-Rotation2/README.md

    allign reverse_transcriptase, reference_g10577
    allign RNaseH, reference_g10577
    ```
 4. Hide the reference protein manually by navigating to the object list at the right hand side of the window.
-Select the `H` and then select `everything` from the drop down menu.
+Look for the name of the reference protein which should be `reference_g10577`, select the `H` and then select `everything` from the drop down menu.

-5. Colour
+5. Colour the different domains by navigating to the object list at the right hand side of the window.
+Look for the name of the domain of interest, select the `C` and then select the colour based on the colour scheme outlined blow.

+   GAG_domain -> sky blue
+   integrase -> orange
+   protease -> yellow
+   reverse_transcriptase -> green
+   RNaseH -> purple

-6. When you have manually rotated the protein how you like you take a picture of the protein or domain using the command below in the PyMOL command line
+6. Manually rotate the protein how you like and take a picture of the assembled protein using the command below in the PyMOL command line
    ```bash
    png ~/path/to/ouput_image/directory/tetraploid_image.png, 3500, 3500, -1, ray=0, dpi=500
    ```
+7. To get the electrostatic potential for all the domains navigate to the header of PyMOL and select the plugin tab, and then select APBS electrostatics.
+Select the drop down menu in the selection entry field (selection:[       ]) and select `polymer & tetraploid_g46214` depending on which domain .
+This will produce an object in PyMOL showing the electrostatic potential across the whole protein.
+When that has completed close the pop-up that comes afterwards.

 ### Diploid